visit-dav/visit/docs/SphynxDocs/MakingItPretty/View.rst

 The view is one of the most critical properties of a visualization since it determines what parts of the dataset are seen.
 The view is also one of the most difficult properties to set.
-It isn't that the act of setting the view is difficult, in fact, it is quit the opposite.
+It is not that the act of setting the view is difficult.
+In fact, it is quit the opposite.
 The problem with setting the view is finding a flattering view for a database that will continue to be a good view for the entire life of the visualization.
 Many plots will deform or expand over the course of an animation and you have